 The Megalodon was a massive 60 foot long shark that existed here on earth up until around 3 million years ago.

-Catching sharks is a real adventure, and some people love to head out on the water for a few days at a time and target big sharks.
-The big sharks are elusive and require a huge commitment in time, money, and perseverance.
+Catching sharks is a real adventure, and some people love to head out on the water for a few days at a time and target the big ones.
+They are very elusive and require a huge commitment in time, money, and perseverance.

-Catching smaller sharks is as easy as loading up your beach rod with a dead catfish and a big hook and strong line.
-I’ve caught many sharks inshore around Tampa Bay, Clearwater, Ft.
+Catching smaller ones is as easy as loading up your beach rod with a dead catfish and a big hook and strong line.
+I’ve caught many of them on purpose and by accident while fishing inshore around Tampa Bay, Clearwater, Ft.
 Desoto, and piers around our lovely state.

-What Is the Best Time to Catch Sharks?
+When Is the Best Time to Catch them?

 Generally summer when the water is warming up and all fish are more active in Florida waters.

 You may want to chum, but I think better not to from a small kayak.
-The last thing you want is your kayak surrounded by Bullsharks or some other aggressive big shark species.
-Have you seen the video of the guy chased by what he calls a huge Tiger Shark?
+The last thing you want is your kayak surrounded by Bulls or some other aggressive big species.
+Have you seen the video of the guy chased by what he calls a huge Tiger?

-Here are a couple shark videos that might make you reconsider shark fishing from a small boat:
+Here is a video that might make you reconsider shark fishing from a small boat:

 Fishing from the Shore